Kozea/Radicale/DOCUMENTATION.md

 Enter the URL of the Radicale server (e.g. `http://localhost:5232`) and your username.
 DAVx⁵ will show all existing calendars and address books and you can create new.

+#### OneCalendar

+When adding account, select CalDAV account type, then enter user name, password and the Radicale server (e.g. `https://yourdomain:5232`).
+OneCalendar will show all existing calendars and (FIXME: address books), you need to select which ones you want to see.
+OneCalendar supports many other server types too.

 #### GNOME Calendar, Contacts